Important Details and Contacts

 Your funeral service provider will be responsible for completing and filing a death certificate with the proper agency.
 During that process, the certified copies may be ordered and returned to your family.
-Although there is no universal time frame, this process usually takes from three to ten business days, depending on the location of death (county), the certifier (physician, medical examiner, etc.) and the funeral service establishment.
+Although there is no universal time frame, this process usually takes from two to three weeks, depending on the location of death (county), the certifier (physician, medical examiner, etc.) and the funeral service establishment.

 Certified copies are suggested for life insurance policies, insured loans, union benefits, stocks and bonds and transfer of ownership of real property.
 Some agencies, such as Social Security, most banks and Oregon DMV, may make a photocopy and return the certified copy to you.